renpy/renpy/sphinx/source/screen_optimization.rst

                 text "[i]"

-When a screen is defined without a parameter list, any name used in that screen can be redefined when the screen is show.
+When a screen is defined without a parameter list, any name used in that screen can be redefined when the screen is shown.
 This requires Ren'Py to be more conservative when analyzing the screen, which can limit the optimization it performs.